 This pages details FEMA's efforts to complete coastal flood studies along the Atlantic coast and provides links to resources for the public to obtain information on the status of specific coastal studies.

 Flooding along the Atlantic coast is a product of combined offshore, near-shore and shoreline processes.
 The inter-relationships of these processes are complex and their relative effects vary based on different coastal settings.
-To combat these complexities and provide guidelines for those performing the coastal engineering analysis FEMA has issued coastal flood risk study guidelines.
+To address these complexities and provide guidelines for those performing the coastal engineering analysis FEMA has issued coastal flood risk study guidelines.
 These guidelines offer insight and recommended methods to analyze complex coastal processes in a technically reasonable and consistent way, while improving community resilience to flood losses (life, property and business).

-As an update to a 2008 report, the Updated Tidal Profiles for the New England Coastline report includes all relevant data, station information, analyses and figures from the initial report as well as highwater mark data for significant events along the New England coastline and tidal profiles omitted in the original report.
-The intent of this report is to provide an inclusive source for coastal stillwater elevations for all of New England to be used in analysis supporting FEMA Flood Insurance Studies.
+For the New England coastline, FEMA published Updated Tidal Profiles for the New England Coastline (March, 2012), an update to the 1988 U.S. Army Corps of Engineers coastal flood frequency curves presented in Tidal Flood Profiles, New England Coastline.
+The intent of FEMA’s 2012 report is to provide an inclusive source of coastal stillwater elevations for all of New England, to be used in analysis supporting FEMA Flood Insurance Studies.

 Four FEMA Regions share jurisdiction of the Atlantic coast, working in partnership with each other and with local, tribal, state and other federal agencies to ensure the coastal flood studies are carried out effectively and efficiently.

 To obtain information regarding the status of flood studies in specific Atlantic coast areas, please visit the following project websites:

 FEMA Region I Flood Studies (Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, Vermont)